-I wonder what those poor women who were attacked and brutally raped by strangers in street corners would think by reading that “these sexual interactions started the next morning while she was asleep (in the same bed after a night of consensual intercourse) and that when she woke up she consented to the intercourse in question, but for the first few moments was not theoretically capable of consent due to sleep“.
+I wonder what those poor women who have been attacked and brutally raped by strangers in street corners would think by reading that “these sexual interactions started the next morning while she was asleep (in the same bed after a night of consensual intercourse) and that when she woke up she consented to the intercourse in question, but for the first few moments was not theoretically capable of consent due to sleep“.

-Whether you’re a man, a woman or anything in the between, you may now want to go back to the sexiest memories of your life and start counting all the times that – according to Swedish law – you have been either raped or a rapist.
+Whether you’re a man, a woman or anything in the between, you may now want to go back to the sexiest memories of your life and start counting all the times that – according to the Swedish law – you have been either raped or a rapist.

-After the beginning of this condom drama, someone called Bill Condon was eventually chosen to make a film about Assange in 2013.
+After the beginning of this condom drama, someone interestingly called Bill Condon was eventually chosen to make a film about Assange in 2013.